Skip to main content

 Breathe slowly as you move.

-they prevent it from building in the first place, keeping your shoulders lighter and your mind clearer as the day goes on.
+Small, consistent pauses do more than relieve tension.
+They prevent it from building in the first place, keeping your shoulders lighter and your mind clearer as the day moves on.

 🍂 Why October Is the Right Time